 Your options include taking out a personal loan, home equity loan or using another payment method to pay your tax bill.
-Here’s how to weigh your options if you owe the IRS money.
+It’s important to weigh your options if you owe the IRS money.

 How To Get a Tax Loan To Pay the IRS

 If having a payment plan with the IRS and paying penalties sounds terrible, you might consider getting a personal loan to pay off your taxes.
-“Generally, if you can secure a personal loan for less than the IRS rate, it might be a good idea,” said Steven Repak, a certified financial planner and author of “6-Week Money Challenge for Your Personal Finances.”
+“Generally, if you can secure a personal loan for less than the IRS rate, it might be a good idea,” said Steve Repak, a certified financial planner and author of “6 Week Money Challenge: For Your Personal Finances.”

 If you file or e-file a tax return on time and owe money but can’t pay when you file, the IRS will charge you interest on the amount owed beginning on the date your tax return is due, usually April 15.
 The charge will come at an interest rate equal to the federal short-term rate plus 3 percent, according to the IRS.
-The IRS lists the short-term, annual applicable federal rate at 1.52 percent as of December 2017.
+The IRS lists the short-term, annual applicable federal rate at 2.72 percent as of January 2019.

-Take a look at your credit score and what kind of personal loan interest rate you could qualify for from your bank or credit union.
+Take a look at your credit score and what kind of interest rate you could qualify for from your bank or credit union.
 You might need to shop around to get the lowest rate possible.
 If your credit score is low, you might not be able to qualify for a personal loan rate that is better than the IRS rate.

-Aaron Hatch, CFP and co-founder of Woven Capital, a fee-only financial planning and investment management firm, said that a personal loan probably isn’t the best option for most people.
+Aaron Hatch, CFP and co-founder of Woven Capital, a fee-only financial planning and investment management firm, said that personal loans to pay off tax debt probably aren’t the best option for most people.
 “Often, personal loans are unsecured debt, so the terms are unfavorable,” he said.
 But there are other options.

 When To Choose a Home Equity Line of Credit